Utility player: Association football

-In association football, like other sports, a utility player can play in several positions in the outfield.
+In association football, like other sports, a utility player can play in several positions in the outfield, typically performing effectively in multiple roles without a significant drop in performance.

 Nowadays, most outfield players, especially midfielders, at the professional level can play multiple positions.
 The most common dual role is when a central defender is played in the left or right full-back position.
 This often occurs due to injuries to starting full-backs.
 As central defenders are usually taller, slower, and less technically adept in crossing and attacking play, such a change in position is often accompanied by a tactical shift designed to ensure the player remains in a more defensive posture than regular full-backs would be in.
 Another common dual role is for faster attacking players to be used as a forward, winger, or a combination of the two roles, known as a "wing-forward".

-Examples include Frenchman Eduardo Camavinga of Real Madrid, a midfielder who can also function as a left-sided full-back or winger.
-Spaniard Sergi Roberto played in seven different positions, including full-back, centre-back, midfielder and winger, at Barcelona between 2016 and 2018.
-Manchester United's Phil Jones has been used as a right-back and centre-back while also taking up midfield roles at times.
+Examples include Frenchman Eduardo Camavinga of Real Madrid, a midfielder who can also function as a left-sided full-back or winger; Spaniard Sergi Roberto, who played in seven different positions, including full-back, centre-back, midfielder and winger, at Barcelona between 2016 and 2018; and Phil Jones, who has been used as a right-back and centre-back while also taking up occasional midfield roles at Manchester United.
 Another defender, Bjørn Paulsen from Denmark, is also adept on the wing or in the centre of midfield and has also successfully taken the role of striker, especially when his teams were losing.
 James Milner, who made over 200 league appearances for Liverpool, has played in central midfield, full-back, winger and even striker.